Sars9588/mywebclass-agile-docs/documentation/photography_theme/initiatives/project_initiatives.md

 2. **Interactive Features:** Test the success of the interactive features by allowing learners to adjust the camera settings and see how they affect the final image.
 Monitor learner feedback to identify areas for improvement.
 3. **Overall Functionality:** Test the overall functionality of the gallery page by ensuring that it loads quickly and is easy to navigate.
 Monitor learner feedback to identify areas for improvement.

+### Risks
+1. Technical Issues: Risks associated with poor internet connectivity, server crashes, or software malfunction.
+2. Limited Pictures: Risks associated with inadequate marketing or offering of pictures to display to users
+3. Technical Requirements: Risks associated with the potential limitation of audience due to lack of necessary equipment or technical know-how.

 ---------------------------------------------------

 ## Initiative 2: Provide Personalized Feedback